sigridjineth/solana-mixture-of-node-experts/README.md

 yarn dev
 ```

-The application should now be running at http://localhost:3000
+Your application should be available at http://localhost:3000

+---

 ## Deployment

-The application can be built for production using:

 ```bash
 npm run build